nikhiljohn10/ripples/cockroachdb/README.md

     * Usage: `scripts/roach_new_user.sh [SQL_USER] [-d|-p [PASSWORD]]`
     * `-d` option remove the user.
 Throws error is any database exists owned by this user.
     * `-p [PASSWORD]` options take password from user as argument.
 If not passed in argument, password is prompted.
   * CockroachDB uses postgres network driver.
-Hence the urls are similar postgresql url
+Hence the urls are similar to postgresql url.
+  * CockroachDB cluster have its own CA tools and certificates inside the built image.